Updated for 2020!

 The final track on U2’s debut album, ‘Boy’, borrows its name from Chapter 7 of Lord of the Flies, ‘Shadows and Tall Trees’.
 In this chapter, Simon says to Ralph: ‘you’ll get back to where you came from’.
 There’s a sense of returning home in the U2 song: ‘I’ll walk home again/to the street melody’, but also perhaps, a sadness about the predictability of life.
 The voice of the song asks ‘do you feel in me/anything worth redeeming’.
 This has an interesting parallel with Ralph in chapter 7, which marks his acknowledgement of the growing division between the boys.
 He asks Jack ‘Why do you hate me?’ and finally begins to realise that Piggy may have been right.

-I’ve mentioned here some of the examples of Golding’s influence on popular culture.
-There are of course many others – Lord of the Flies appears in The Sopranos, X-Files, the Halo video game universe, Seinfeld, and Hook to name a few.
+There are of course many other examples of Golding’s legacy on popular culture – Lord of the Flies appears in The Sopranos, X-Files, the Halo video game universe, Seinfeld, and Hook.
+Lord of the Flies has inspired The Walking Dead, Netflix’s The Society and Castle Rock, a series based in Stephen King’s fictional world.
 The Inheritors was a recent inspiration to electronic music artist James Holden and this particular novel about the co-existence of Homo Sapiens and Neanderthals is becoming more and more relevant to new scientific discovery.
 Golding’s incredible imagination and examination of the human psyche continues to endure.